-All official Part III activity takes place at the Centre for Mathematical Sciences (CMS) in Clarkson Road, where there are lecture theatres, common rooms and a large Part III room.
+In a normal year, all official Part III activity takes place at the Centre for Mathematical Sciences (CMS) in Clarkson Road, where there are lecture theatres, common rooms and a large Part III room.
 The latter is specifically provided for the use of Part III students.
 All members of DPMMS are located in Pavilions C, D and E at the CMS.
 All members of DAMTP are based in Pavilions B, F, G and H.